knowii-oss/knowii/README.md

 - Create the file under apps/knowii/messages

-To enable a new NX library to benefit from i18n strong typing, copy the index.d.ts at the root of client-ui over to the new library
+To enable a new NX library to benefit from i18n strong typing, copy the index.d.ts at the root of client-ui over to the new library.